D - 70569 Stuttgart

 - Eco-efficient systems

 - Increase energy efficiency of data center cooling facilities with airflow optimization.
-Jochen Buchholz, J., Sandoval, Y., Volk, E. To be presented at the IEEE SMC 2013, International Conference on Systems, Man, and Cybernetics Proceedings of the SMC 2013 conference, October 2013.
+Jochen Buchholz, J., Sandoval, Y., Volk, E. Presented at the IEEE SMC 2013, International Conference on Systems, Man, and Cybernetics Proceedings of the SMC 2013 conference, October 2013.

 - Evaluation of Monitoring Tools for Cloud Computing Environments.
 Summary master thesis.
 Presented at Simon Bolivar University, Caracas, Venezuela.
 April 2013.